 What is the UIF?

-The Unemployment Insurance Fund (UIF) gives short-term relief to workers when they become unemployed or are unable to work because of maternity, adoption leave, or illness.
+The Unemployment Insurance Fund (UIF) gives short-term relief to workers when they become unemployed or are unable to work because of maternity, adoption and parental leave, or illness.
 It also provides relief to the dependants of a deceased contributor.

 The unemployment insurance system in South Africa is governed by the following legislation: